Inorganic Chemical Testing Lab Houston TX

 Generated by thermal degradation of chlorinated solvents (TCE, DCM) in hot work or near flames.
 Also used in chemical synthesis of isocyanates and polycarbonates.
 IDLH only 20× above PEL.

-NIOSH Method Selection — Media, Collection & Analysis
+Method Selection — Media, Collection & Accreditation Status

 Flow rate:100–200 mL/min